rajatmaurya702/task-manager-command-line/README.md

-This is command line application.
+This is a command line application.
 Following things can be done through it.

 1. Add a task